Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Introduction

+If, in addition, $n\ge5$, this decomposition upgrades by Proposition~\ref{prop:isolated-simple-bridge} to the one-bubble Lyapunov--Schmidt chart $u_\ell=\Phi(x_\ell,\varepsilon_\ell)$, and after extraction $x_\ell\to p$ with $\mathring{\mathrm{II}}(p)=0$ (Corollary~\ref{cor:threshold-Sstar-onebubble}).
+(The conformal hemispherical class is excluded from the hypothesis: on a non-round metric conformally diffeomorphic to $(S^n_+,g_{\mathrm{round}})$, the noncompact conformal automorphism group produces extremal sequences that need not respect the $H_g=0$ selection of the chosen representative; on the round representative itself $H_g\equiv0$ identically, so the value condition is vacuous.)

-Assume in addition $n\ge 5$ and the refined second-order regime holds in a fixed collar around the blow-up set (so that the cutoff-independent $\varepsilon^2$ coefficient $\mathfrak R_g$ is defined there).
-If $H_g\equiv0$ on the collar containing the blow-up set, then the next-order selection becomes
+Assume in addition $n\ge 5$ and that the refined second-order regime holds in a fixed boundary collar of the single blow-up point (so that the cutoff-independent coefficient $\mathfrak R_g^{\mathrm{red}}$ is defined there; see Definition~\ref{def:Rg} and Proposition~\ref{rem:reduced-vs-bare}).
+If moreover $H_g\equiv0$ on that collar, then applying Theorem~\ref{thm:threshold-next} with $k=1$ (the hypothesis \eqref{eq:threshold-next-macrosep} being vacuous in the one-bubble case) gives

-so truly threshold bubbling must concentrate at points where both the first- and second-order obstructions vanish.
+Thus, in the refined collar-flat regime, truly threshold one-bubble blow-up can occur only at points where both the first- and second-order obstructions vanish.